 According to a historic resource estimate prepared by SRK, Uis contains over 70 mln tonnes of ore containing 95,000 tonnes of tin.

-The mine plan worked out by SRK says that that’s enough to allow for production through to 2063, although initially AfriTin will work to much more modest goals.
+The mine plan worked out by SRK says that that’s enough to allow for production through to 2063, although initially, AfriTin has much more modest goals.

 “We need to bring those old numbers into modern JORC-reporting compliance,” says Viljoen.